-- 3.35 This policy will protect important land based carbon sinks such as peatland and woodland projects whilst encouraging new development to promote biodiversity and carbon sequestration. - 3.36 We recognise the importance of peatlands and woodland to carbon sequestration and agree that these should be protected where possible.
-It is important to note however that with respect to new development, there can often be many carbon sequestration benefits associated with the creation of multi-functional green infrastructure and onsite planting which should be recognised when considering the overall 'carbon performance' of new development.

-3.37 Countryside therefore believe that the draft policy should contain text to support new development if it can be demonstrated that the green infrastructure and woodland it provides will sequester carbon.
+- 32. This policy will protect important land based carbon sinks such as peatland and woodland projects whilst encouraging new development to promote biodiversity and carbon sequestration. - 33.
+Protecting nature and biodiversity is one of Taylor Wimpey's key objectives within its Environment Strategy.
+We recognise the importance of peatlands and woodland to carbon sequestration and agree that these should be protected where possible.
+It is important to note however that with respect to new development, there can often be many carbon sequestration benefits associated with the creation of multi-functional green infrastructure and on-site planting which should be recognised when considering the overall 'carbon performance' of new development. - 34.
+Taylor Wimpey therefore believe that the draft policy should contain text to support new development if it can be demonstrated that the green infrastructure and woodland it provides will sequester carbon.
 We believe this should be recognised as one of the many environmental benefits that new development can provide.

-Summary of representations
+4. Summary of Representations

-- 3.38 Countryside are pleased to provide our representations to the GCLP in order to ensure the policies are sound and deliverable and facilitate the delivery of much needed private and affordable homes within Greater Cambridge. - 3.39 Countryside have a strong corporate commitment to positively address the causes of climate change and reduce our environmental impact and we believe we are making positive progress towards our targets. - 3.40 We fully support many of the strategic objectives of the policy but do feel that some of the detailed targets and requirements within each policy (and specifically Policy CC/NZ) will bring significant additional financial and technical burden to the house building industry and particularly those in the small, medium and self-build sectors.
-If the recommendations contained within these representations are implemented then we believe this will create a policy framework capable of meeting the significant demand for housing within the region. - 3.41 We would be pleased to discuss our representations in greater detail with the joint authorities.
+- 35. Taylor Wimpey are pleased to provide our representations to the GCLP in order to ensure the policies are sound and deliverable and facilitate the delivery of much needed private and affordable homes within Greater Cambridge. - 36.
+Taylor Wimpey have a strong corporate commitment to positively address the causes of climate change and reduce our environmental impact and we believe we are making positive progress towards our targets. - 37.
+We fully support many of the strategic objectives of the policy but do feel that some of the detailed targets and requirements within each policy (and specifically Policy CC/ NZ) will bring significant additional financial and technical burden to the house building industry and particularly those in the small, medium and self-build sectors.
+These policies are likely to have a significant impact upon the land value as these additional costs must result in lower land prices to accommodate the additional construction costs. - 38.
+If the recommendations contained within these representations are implemented then we believe this will create a policy framework capable of meeting the significant demand for housing within the region. - 39.
+We would be pleased to discuss our representations in greater detail with the joint authorities.